ton86/worklog/README.md

 ## Data entry rules for markdown file

-Each time I make a new post in my markdown file I timestamp it with a header 3 (###) and the YYYYMMDD HHMM (military time.
+Each time I make a new post in my markdown file I timestamp it with a header 3 (###) and the YYYYMMDD HHMM (military time).
 This is very important for proper parsing of posts.

 Example: